 The fixed mindset believes the relationship should be naturally perfect.

 The growth mindset believes that a lasting relationship comes from working together.

 The fixed mindsets make a drama from failure.
 They take it personally.

 For example, they would label themselves as stupid if they fail an exam.

 The growth mindset sees failure as an opportunity to learn and do better.

 The fixed mindset believes in natural-born talent.
 So there’s no reason to try becoming better.

-The growth mindset believes in the process.
-He can improve at anything step by step.
+The growth mindsets believe in the process.
+They can improve at anything step by step.

 The list can go on and on.
 As you can see, our mindset affects all areas of our life.

 The growth mindset is similar to regaining the innocence of a child.